tontonialberto/nisc2021-project-test-suite/readme.md

 * Claudio Spasiano

 ## Target
-The demo runs on an STM32 Nucleo64-F401RE board board.
+The demo runs on an STM32 Nucleo64-F401RE board.

 ## Features
 Once connected to your pc, the Nucleo Board hosts a shell interface from serial port